google-deepmind/mujoco/doc/XMLreference.rst

 :at:`pos`: :at-val:`real(3), required`
    Position of the inertial frame.
 This attribute is required even when the inertial properties can be inferred from geoms.
-This is because the presence of the :el:`inertial` element itself disabled the automatic inference mechanism.
+This is because the presence of the :el:`inertial` element itself disables the automatic inference mechanism.
 :at:`quat`, :at:`axisangle`, :at:`xyaxes`, :at:`zaxis`, :at:`euler`
    Orientation of the inertial frame.
 See :ref:`COrientation`.
 :at:`mass`: :at-val:`real, required`